Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 ## Applications

 Generative AI is a combination of several technologies and has many applications.
-Effective LLMs are used to understand a natural language prompt and technologies such as diffusion models are used in the case of image generation.
+Effective LLMs are used to process a natural language prompt and technologies such as diffusion models are used in the case of image generation.

 Some content types GenAI is being used for include: